JacobPaxton/data_science_notes/ds_notes.md

 - QuantileTransformer attempts to normalize a distribution and center it on 0... be careful, make sure to check the visualization
     * If you really want your data to be normal then use this... it's fairly complex
 #### Scaling Syntax
+- Note: Generally you want to return the scaler in addition to the scaled data from helper functions
 - **MinMaxScaler**, **StandardScaler**, **RobustScaler**
     * scaler = sklearn.preprocessing.MinMaxScaler() --- or the other two
     * scaler.fit(train[['col1','col2','col3']])